alexandersietsema/alexandersietsema.github.io/_publications/2024-stratified-tensor.md

 permalink: /publication/2024-stratified-tensor
 excerpt: 'We develop a stratified non-negative tensor factorization method to learn rank-one differences in data sources.'
 date: 2024-02-02
-venue: 'Published in conference proceedings of 58th Asilomar Conference on Signals, Systems, and Computers (2024)'
+venue: 'Published in conference proceedings of 58th Asilomar Conference on Signals, Systems, and Computers'
 ---
 We develop a stratified non-negative tensor factorization method to learn rank-one differences in data sources.